qwaneu/qwaneu.github.io/_drafts/tdd-given-when-then.md

 The behaviour-focus of Given-When-Then nudges us towards seeing the thing we're testing (whether it's an object, module, system) more as a black box.
 This helps prevent tests highly coupled to implementation details.
+Given-When-Then helps a bit more here than Act-Arrange-Assert, which is a bit more focused on the mechanics of the test.

-The patterns are also suitable for formulating acceptance test scenarios, and help involve everyone in the conversation - developers, testers, product owner, ...
+The patterns are also suitable for formulating acceptance test scenarios, and help involve everyone in the conversation - developers, testers, product owner, etc.

 ## Further reading